Codecademy/docs/content/java/concepts/enums/enums.md

   - 'paths/computer-science'
 ---

 Enumeration (enum) is a special user defined type where we specify a set of values for a variable and the variable can only take one out of a small set of possible values.
+Enumerations are classified as a [reference data type](https://www.codecademy.com/resources/docs/java/data-types#reference-data-types).

 The keyword `enum` is used to define an enumeration.